dezeroku/network_layout/README.md

 ### Main router

 Currently Raspberry Pi 4 (8GB RAM variant) is used as a main router.
-It's paired with a TP-Link UE300 USB-Ethernet adapter (RTL8153), that's used for WAN connection.
+It's paired with two TP-Link UE300 USB-Ethernet adapters (RTL8153), one is used for WAN connection, the other for AP Router.
 An unmanaged switch is put in front of the Ethernet port, just to expand the ports count.

 Running slightly customized OpenWRT (mostly packages preinstalled in the image + built-in config), look in `build` directory for details.